Alifeya-Zainuddin/Telecom-Churn/README.md

 - This project is a Case Study from Upgrad(ML and AI program).

 ## Contact
-Contributed by @alifeya - feel free to contact us!
+Contributed by @alifeya - feel free to contact!